Karagiozis, the main character of Greek shadow puppet theater shows, has been a constant presence in the lives of generations of children in Greece.

 There are two broad categories of Karagiozis stories, the “Hero” style story and the “Comedic” story.
 Stories which fall into the former category depict Karagiozis helping an important hero under Ottoman rule.

-Although stories can vary and individual puppeteers are known to devise their own new stories involving the same cast of characters, there is a basic formula which these stories follow.
+Although stories can vary and individual puppeteers are known to devise their own new stories involving the same cast of characters, there is a basic formula which these stories follow as outlined below.

 - Karagiozis appears in the scene with his three sons dancing and singing.
 He welcomes the audience and has a comical dialogue with his children.
 He then announces the title of the episode and enters his cottage.